ericholscher/ericholscher.com/site/blog/drafts/write-the-docs-2014.rst

 Talk proposals are now open!
-If you have something that you wish to share with the documentation community, now is your chance to submit a talk.
+If you have something that you wish to share with the documentation community, now is your chance.

+We'd love to hear your ideas for talks on the many and varied aspects of documentation.
+Our favorite topics are those that deliver hard-earned knowledge based on real-world experience and research.
+Come share with us!

 * `Write the Docs EU talks`_ will be accepted until **January 15**
 * `Write the Docs NA talks`_ will be accepted until **March 15**